1. What Information We Collect and Store

 This website is intended for an audience over the age of 18 years old.
 We do not knowingly collect information from children under the age of 18 years old.

-When you visit the www.ourwave.org website, we collect certain data by automated means, including:
+When you visit the www.ourwave.org website, the Our Wave Stories Platform, or One of Our Partner Communities, we collect certain data by automated means, including:

-Approximate Geographic Data: An approximate geographic location, including information like country, city, and geographic coordinates, calculated based on your IP address.
-If you are using a mobile device, your mobile device’s geographic location (specific geographic location if you have enabled collection of that information, or general geographic location automatically).
+- An approximate geographic location, including information like country, city, and geographic coordinates, calculated based on your IP address or mobile device’s location.

-You Contact Us or Sign Up to Receive Our Newsletter
+B. You Join Our Community or Sign Up to Receive Our Newsletter

-If you choose to subscribe to our Our Wave newsletter, you will receive periodic email updates about our mission, activities, resources to survivors and their allies, impact reports, as well as messages regarding our fundraising efforts.
+If you choose to join our community, we collect your email address to send periodic updates about our mission, activities, resources to survivors and their allies, impact reports, as well as messages regarding our fundraising efforts.
 We may also add you to our subscriber list if you register for one of our events, or otherwise share your contact information with us via means other than our website.

 You can "opt out" of receiving our emails at any time via the unsubscribe link in the footer of each of our email messages.